WSU-kduncan/s24cicd-MuhammedAbu/README-CD.md

    - Utilized docker/metadata-action to generate tags.
    - Pushed images to DockerHub with tags based on git tag version and `latest`.

-This next step involves the integration of the **GitHub workflow**.
 This workflow is an enhancement of the previous one, with the crucial addition of the `docker-metadata@v5` action.

 Upon modification, the workflow performs the following operations: